 - 3.2.
-Any individual who has or may have a conflict of interest, or has doubt as to whether a conflict of interest exists or may exist, must disclose in writing the circumstances to her immediate supervisor, employer, or chairperson. - 3.2.1.
-Where a Voting Member or Non-Voting Member while sitting in Council has, or may have, a conflict of interest, she must disclose the circumstances to the Speaker of Council. - 3.2.2.
-Where the Vice-President Governance and Finance (Secretary Treasurer) or Speaker of Council has, or may have, a conflict of interest she must disclose the circumstances to the President. - 3.2.3.
-Where the President has or may have a conflict of interest, she must disclose the circumstances to the Vice-President Governance and Finance (Secretary Treasurer). - 3.2.4.
-Where a Committee Chair has, or may have, a conflict of interest she must disclose the circumstances to the Vice-President Governance and Finance (Secretary Treasurer). - 3.2.5.
-Where the Chair of the Board has, or may have, a conflict of interest she must disclose the circumstances to the Vice-President Governance and Finance (Secretary Treasurer). - 3.3.
+Any individual who has or may have a conflict of interest, or has doubt as to whether a conflict of interest exists or may exist, must disclose in writing the circumstances to their immediate supervisor, employer, or chairperson. - 3.2.1.
+Where a Voting Member or Non-Voting Member while sitting in Council has, or may have, a conflict of interest, they must disclose the circumstances to the Speaker of Council. - 3.2.2.
+Where the Vice-President Student Services or Speaker of Council has, or may have, a conflict of interest she must disclose the circumstances to the President. - 3.2.3.
+Where the President has or may have a conflict of interest, they must disclose the circumstances to the Vice-President Student Services. - 3.2.4.
+Where a Committee Chair has, or may have, a conflict of interest they must disclose the circumstances to the Vice-President Student Services. - 3.2.5.
+Where the Chair of the Board has, or may have, a conflict of interest they must disclose the circumstances to the Vice-President Student Services. - 3.3.
 Any allegations made about the actual or potential conflict of interest of another individual must be made, in writing, to that individual's immediate supervisor, employer, or chairperson. - 3.3.1.
 Any allegations that a Voting Member or Non-Voting Member while sitting in Council has or may have a conflict of interest must be made to the Speaker of Council. - 3.3.2.
-Any allegations that the Vice-President Governance and Finance (Secretary Treasurer) or the Speaker of Council has, or may have, a conflict of interest must be made to the President. - 3.3.3.
-Any allegations that the President has or may have a conflict of interest must be made to the Vice-President Governance and Finance (Secretary Treasurer). - 3.3.4.
-Any allegations that a Committee Chair has, or may have, a conflict of interest must be made to the Vice-President Governance and Finance (Secretary Treasurer).
+Any allegations that the Vice-President Student Services or the Speaker of Council has, or may have, a conflict of interest must be made to the President. - 3.3.3.
+Any allegations that the President has or may have a conflict of interest must be made to theVice-President Student Services. - 3.3.4.
+Any allegations that a Committee Chair has, or may have, a conflict of interest must be made to the Vice-President Student Services. - 3.3.5.
+Any allegations that the Chair of the Board has, or may have, a conflict of interest must be made to the Vice-President Student Services. - 3.4.
+The supervisor, employer, chairperson or other designated individual shall determine whether an actual or potential conflict of interest exists and, where a conflict is found to exist, either:

-- 3.3.5.
-Any allegations that the Chair of the Board has, or may have, a conflict of interest must be made to the Vice-President Governance and Finance (Secretary Treasurer). - 3.4.
-The supervisor, employer, chairperson or other designated individual shall determine whether an actual or potential conflict of interest exists and, where a conflict is found to exist, either: - 3.4.1.
+- 3.4.1.
 Provide written direction on the means by which that conflict may be removed or avoided; or - 3.4.2.
-Refer the matter to the Vice-President Governance and Finance (Secretary Treasurer) for further investigation and/or recommendation. - 3.5.
+Refer the matter to the Vice-President Student Services for further investigation and/or recommendation. - 3.5.
 Avoidance or removal of a conflict of interest may involve, but is not limited to: - 3.5.1.
 Abstaining from discussing the issue with the individual with the conflict; - 3.5.2.
 Requiring the individual to abstain from voting on the issue; - 3.5.3.
-Requiring the individual to excuse herself from any discussions involving the issue; and/or - 3.5.4.
+Requiring the individual to excuse themself from any discussions involving the issue; and/or - 3.5.4.
 Requiring the individual to withdraw entirely from the situation in which the conflict arises. - 3.6.
 Where it is discovered that an individual should have disclosed a conflict of interest, regardless of whether the matter is concluded or resolved, the USC may: - 3.6.1.
 Require the individual to relinquish any benefit obtained by the USC; - 3.6.2.
 Impose disciplinary action, including termination or removal.
 Any decision for termination or removal must be commensurate with the circumstances surrounding the conflict of interest; and/or - 3.6.3.
 Take any other action that is befitting the situation.